eelay234/blockchain/progress/Web3/June/readme.md

     b.
 Undestand more about the data and the relationship between dataframes and between fields.
     c.
 Research other dataframes and do feature engineering.
     d.
 Use different ML algorithms and compare their performances.
+    e. apply the code to detect fraud.
-    e. research about combining machine learning and blockchain.
+    f. research about combining machine learning and blockchain and applying blockchain to education or other fields.
     ````